rcpch/rcpch-audit-engine/documentation/docs/development/docker-setup.md

 !!! warning "<https://e12.localhost>, not <http://localhost:8000>"
     **IMPORTANT: Because we are using the Caddy web server as a reverse proxy, the application should be accessed at <https://e12.localhost>, not <http://localhost:8000>, even though Django will still report that is the hostname and port it 'thinks' it is listening on.**

-Changes you make in your development folder are **automatically synced to inside the Docker container**, and will show up in the application right away.
+Changes you make in your development folder are **automatically synced to inside the Docker container**, and will show up in the application right away, as long as your .env file is configured with `DJANGO_STARTUP_COMMAND="python manage.py runserver 0.0.0.0:8000"`.
+(We have other startup commands we use in production environments which don't have auto-reload)

-This Docker setup is quite new so please do open an issue if there is anything that doesn't seem to work properly.
+Please do open an issue if there is anything that doesn't seem to work properly.
 Suggestions and feature requests welcome.

-### What does `s/docker-up` do?
+### What does `s/up` do?

 This script automates all the setup steps including: